Genevieve Valentine

 Genevieve Valentine (born 1981) is an American science fiction and fantasy writer.
-Her first novel, Mechanique: A tale of the Circus Tresaulti, won the Crawford Award for a first fantasy novel, and was shortlisted for the Nebula.
+Her first novel, Mechanique: A Tale of the Circus Tresaulti, won the Crawford Award for a first fantasy novel, and was shortlisted for the Nebula.

+Her short stories have been nominated for multiple awards such as a Shirley Jackson Award and World Fantasy Award.

+Her second novel, a historical fiction and fairy tale retelling, The Girls at the Kingfisher Club, was published in 2014.

-Genevieve Valentine is currently writing The Persona Series for Saga Press (edited by Navah Wolfe), a science fiction thriller series which so far includes the novels Persona (2015) and Icon (2016).
+She wrote The Persona Series for Saga Press (edited by Navah Wolfe), a science fiction thriller series which includes the novels Persona (2015) and Icon (2016).

-From 2014 until 2015, Valentine scripted a new series for DC Comics featuring Catwoman, working with artists Garry Brown and David Messina.
+From 2014 to 2015, Valentine scripted a new series for DC Comics featuring Catwoman, working with artists Garry Brown and David Messina.
 Afterwards, she worked on Batman and Robin Eternal as scripter.

+Her new comic series Two Graves, illustrated by Annie Wu and Ming Doyle, premiered in November 2022 from Image Comics.

+Her cultural criticism has appeared in NPR, The AV Club, Los Angeles Review of Books, Vice, Vox, and The New York Times, among others.